fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `adjust`: Your cloud storage.
 	- Service `braze`: Export Storage
 - `external_id` (String) Field usage depends on `service` value:
 	- Service `appsflyer`: The external ID is a string that designates who can assume the role.
-For more information, click [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)
+For more information, click a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html"here/a
 	- Service `aws_cloudtrail`: This is the same as your `group_id`, used for authentication along with the `role_arn`.
 	- Service `aws_lambda`: The external ID is a string that designates who can assume the role.
+	- Service `azure_function`: External ID.
+	- Service `cloudfront`: This is the same as your `group_id`, used for authentication along with the `role_arn`.
 	- Service `dynamodb`: This is the same as your `group_id`, used for authentication along with the `role_arn`.
+	- Service `kinesis`: The external ID is a string that designates who can assume the role.
+For more information, click a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html"here/a
 	- Service `s3`: Used for authentication along with the `role_arn`.
 If not provided, it uses connector's `group_id`.
 Use the [List All Groups endpoint](https://fivetran.com/docs/rest-api/groups#listallgroups) to find the `group_id`.
-	- Service `azure_function`: External ID.
-	- Service `cloudfront`: This is the same as your `group_id`, used for authentication along with the `role_arn`.
-	- Service `kinesis`: The external ID is a string that designates who can assume the role.
-For more information, click [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html)
 	- Service `segment`: The external ID is a string that designates who can assume the role.
-For more information, see [Amazon's AWS Identity and Access Management User Guide](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).
+For more information, see a href="http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html"Amazon's AWS Identity and Access Management User Guide/a.
 - `fields` (Set of String) Field usage depends on `service` value:
 	- Service `facebook`: List of fields which connector will sync.
 [Possible field values](https://fivetran.com/docs/applications/facebook-ad-insights/api-config#fields).
 - `file_type` (String) Field usage depends on `service` value:
-	- Service `share_point`: If your files are saved with improper extensions, you can force them to be synced as the selected file type.
 	- Service `azure_blob_storage`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
 	- Service `box`: If your files are saved with improper extensions, you can force them to be synced as the selected filetype.
 	- Service `dropbox`: If your files are saved with improper extensions, you can force them to be synced as the selected filetype.
 	- Service `email`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
 	- Service `ftp`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
+	- Service `gcs`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
 	- Service `google_drive`: If your files are saved with improper extensions, you can force them to be synced as the selected filetype.
-	- Service `s3`: If your files are saved with improper extensions, you can force them to be synced as the selected file type.
-	- Service `gcs`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
 	- Service `kinesis`: If your files are saved with improper extensions, you can force them to by synced as the selected filetype.
 Leave the value as infer if your files have the correct extensions
+	- Service `s3`: If your files are saved with improper extensions, you can force them to be synced as the selected file type.
 	- Service `sftp`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
+	- Service `share_point`: If your files are saved with improper extensions, you can force them to be synced as the selected file type.
 - `filter` (String) Field usage depends on `service` value:
 	- Service `google_analytics`: String parameter restricts the data returned for your report.
 To use the filter parameter, specify a dimension or metric on which to filter, followed by the filter expression
 - `finance_account_sync_mode` (String) Field usage depends on `service` value: